Veikkosuhonen/no-dead-code/README.md

 ## Caveats

-no-dead-code is far from complete, that's why its "best effort".
-The goal is to cover most typical coding standards, but it will inevitably output false positives and miss unused exports.
+no-dead-code is far from complete, and should never be relied on blindly.
+The goal is to cover most typical coding standards, but it will inevitably output false positives and miss unused some exports.

 ### ES modules